-Concerned with the growing squeeze on younger Canadians, Dr. Christopher Mackie — a medical officer of health in London, Ontario — recently asked his Board to support Generation Squeeze.
+Concerned with the growing squeeze on younger Canadians, Dr. Christopher Mackie — a medical officer of health in London, Ontario — asked his Board in 2015 to support Generation Squeeze.

 Great, right?
 Not according to Canada’s biggest lobby for seniors and retirees (“CARP”).
-Their spokesperson made news by calling Dr. Mackie's request “idiotic,” and even went so far as to assign us a motive; saying Gen Squeeze is “trying to start an inter-generational war."
+Their spokesperson at the time made news by calling Dr. Mackie's request "idiotic", and even went so far as to assign us a motive, saying Gen Squeeze was “trying to start an inter-generational war."

-Though I’m not sure what the phrase “inter-generational war” even means, the obvious hostility of the critique caught many by surprise.
+Though I’m not sure what the phrase “inter-generational war” even means, the obvious hostility of the critique caught us by surprise.

 From that conversation and others, I think I have an answer.

-Here’s the heart of it: some people see generational comparisons — e.g. showing how much more Canada's governments spend on seniors and retirees compared to younger Canadians — as intrinsically and unavoidably divisive.
+Here’s the heart of it: some people see generational comparisons — e.g. showing how much more Canada's governments invest in seniors and retirees compared to younger Canadians — as intrinsically and unavoidably divisive.

-The comparison itself is what CARP thinks is “idiotic.”
+The comparison itself is what CARP thought was “idiotic."

-The comparison itself is what they think pits generations against each other and is presumably where things get all weird and disintegrate into talk of “inter-generational war.”
+The comparison itself is what they thought pit generations against each other and was presumably where things got all weird and disintegrated into talk of “inter-generational war."

-It’s easy to understand how after seeing those images or reading our materials, some people look up and think “they want to take things away from seniors and retirees, things they’ve worked their whole lives for.”
+It’s easy to understand how after seeing our materials, some people might look up and think, “they want to take things away from seniors and retirees, things they’ve worked their whole lives for.”

-What statements like Ms. Eng’s demonstrate is the topic of generational equity (also known in the literature as “Intergenerational Justice” or “ Intergenerational Equity/Fairness”) is a complex and extremely sensitive issue.
+What the reaction from CARP demonstrated is the topic of generational equity (also known in the literature as “Intergenerational Justice” or “ Intergenerational Equity/Fairness”) can be an extremely sensitive issue.

 That sensitivity is why some people think we should simply organize around the need to invest in younger Canadians full-stop, and leave demographic comparisons out of it.

-But then we get “the cupboard is bare”
+But then we're told “the cupboard is bare”

 Sounds reasonable, right?
 If you don’t got the money, you don’t got the money.

-But then every year our governments seem to find a way to increase spending on programs and services that primarily benefit our parents and grandparents, the most notable draw being increases in health care spending.
+But then every year our governments seem to find a way to increase spending on programs and services that primarily benefit our parents and grandparents, the most notable draw being increased medical care spending.

-So governments can and are finding ways to fund improvements to public programs, just not so much for you (if you’re in your 20s, 30s or 40s).
+So governments can and are finding ways to fund improvements to public programs, just not so much for young people (e.g. 20s, 30s and 40s).

-We showcase generational imbalances in government spending because they point to imbalances in government priorities.
-With our governments making tradeoffs no family would.
+We showcase generational imbalances in government spending because they point to imbalances in government priorities, with our governments making tradeoffs no family ever would.

-THAT is the uncomfortable truth.
-THAT is what generational comparisons allow us to see, clearly.
-And it's something we don’t think we have time to dance around.
+That is the uncomfortable truth.
+That is what generational comparisons allow us to see very clearly.
+And it's something we don’t think we have the time to dance around.

 If it stings, it’s probably because it should

-If learning about things like the generational spending gap stings, we think it’s probably because it should.
+If learning about generational differences in public finance stings, we think it’s probably because it should.